Brian Ray: Solo career

 After decades of performing, writing, and recording with musical artists, Brian Ray released his first solo album, Mondo Magneto, on October 16, 2006, through his record label Whooray Records.

 "People have always asked me when I was going to do my own thing", Ray said, "I guess I was just busy."

 Musicians on Mondo Magneto include Scott Shriner from Weezer, Davey Faragher from Elvis Costello's band, as well as Abe Laboriel, Jr., Wix Wickens, and Rusty Anderson from Paul McCartney's band.

 When Ray asked the blues singer and his former boss Etta James if she would sing with him on the album her answer was simple, and immediate – "I'll do anything for Brian."

 Mondo Magneto's record release party was held at The Mint in Los Angeles, California, on January 21, 2006.
-Ray's live band, Black Unicorn, includes musicians Peter Thorn on guitar, John Button on bass, and Matt Laug on drums.
+Ray's live band, Black Unicorn, includes musicians Peter Thorn on guitar, Jon Button on bass, and Matt Laug on drums.
 The band performs their music in Los Angeles clubs, such as The Viper Room and The Mint.

 In 2008, Larry Graves and Brian Ray made a video for Ray's song "Coming Up Roses".

 In 2010, Ray released a second album, entitled This Way Up.